arvinemadi/Selected-Leetcodes/README.md

 ## Leetcode 1279 - Number of Ships in a Rectangle - Hard
 Interesting question.
 The trick is to cut down each rectangle into a smaller 2x2 rectangles and do recursion.
 Order complexity: O(logn x logm)

+## Leetcode 630 - Course Schedule III - Hard
+First we sort the courses based on their finish deadline.
+The trick is at we iterate through this sorted courses and find at each deadline day what is the maximum courses that can be take.
+This, the max number of courses, would be the number of smallest duration courses that their sum of duration is smaller than the deadline.
+Since we are looking for the smallest courses, it is simple, we create a max priority queue (because we want to pop the largest ones).
+At each step through the list of courses, we add the course duration to the proiority queue.
+The we check if the sum of duration of the courses in the priority queue exceeded the current deadline, if it did not exceed means that one additional course could be taken, otherwise we pop out the largest duration course so that in the next step more courses can be taken.